vseryakov/backendjs/README.md

         }

-Second we define auth callback in the app and redirect to login if the reauest has no valid signature, we check all html pages, all allowed html pages from the /public will never end up in this callback because it is called after the signature check but allowed pages are served before that:
+2. We define an auth callback in the app and redirect to login if the reauest has no valid signature, we check all html pages, all allowed html pages from the /public will never end up in this callback because it is called after the signature check but allowed pages are served before that:

         api.registerPreProcess('', /^\/$|\.html$/, function(req, status, callback) {